AMD-RIPS/ST-2019/Individual Glitch Classifier/README.md

 ## Important Note (Please READ):

-The four PCA pkl files are missing from four folders because they are tooooo big.
+The PCA model files are missing from four folders because they are tooooo big.

 Go to: